spicecoder/QnAGate_sequence/README.md

                "postamble":{"QnA": {"u1 image built":"yes" } }
             } ,  etc
   `
-  The looplimit is important ,because the flow continues in a loop until the limit hit ,unless it has been stopped by QnA no open gate condition (yet to be implemented)
+  The looplimit is important ,because the flow continues in a loop until the limit hit ,unless it has been stopped by QnA no open gate condition ;the convention adopted to address loop ending is if a unit has no postamble or if the QnA of the postamble is undefined , the next iteration of loop will exit because nextunit will be set to -1;

 Some To Do tasks :
 0. intoduce the check for no open gate ;